Blog · arXiv Analysis · Last reviewed June 25, 2026

 The site already covers consumer-facing health LLM evaluation in the black-box clinic essay, patient-portal replies in the clinical voice essay, and therapy bots in the waiting-room essay.
 This paper asks a different question: what do people report when the health chatbot app fails as a service?

 That framing matters.
 A healthcare chatbot is not only a model that answers questions.
-It is an access point, subscription system, data collector, support desk, and interface.
+It is an access point, subscription system, data collector, support desk, escalation surface, and interface.
 If those layers break, the user may experience the whole system as unreliable health support.

 What the Paper Measured